scala/scala-lang/security.md

 We strongly encourage reporting security issues in Scala to us privately before disclosing them in public.

 The email address for security related communication is `security@scala-lang.org`.
-Messages are delivered to the Scala Security Team, which includes people from EPFL, the Scala Center, VirtusLab and Lightbend.
+Messages are delivered to the Scala Security Team, which includes people from EPFL, the Scala Center, VirtusLab, and Akka.

 We strive to acknowledge reports within 2 business days.
 In case you don't receive a reply within a few days and would like to escalate, our advice is to ask for a contact person in a forum hosted by the Scala organization: